hakimio/ngx-ui-tour/readme.md

     ```
 6. Start the tour with `tourService.start()` in the same component you initialized your steps.
 Call this right after
    the initialization.
-7. Check out [the demo source code](https://github.com/hakimio/ngx-ui-tour/tree/master/src/app/md-menu/mat-lazy-tour) for an example.
+7. Check out [the demo source code](https://github.com/hakimio/ngx-ui-tour/tree/master/projects/lazy-tour-demo/src/app) for an example.

-## Documentation
-Full documentation can be found in [the demo app](https://hakimio.github.io/ngx-ui-tour).

 ## FAQ